The seven-passenger Outlander is fully redesigned for 2022.

-Standard active safety features now include FCW, AEB with pedestrian detection, BSW, and lane departure warning with lane change assist.
+Standard active safety features include FCW, AEB with pedestrian detection, BSW, RCTW, and LDW.